tokisuno/ruby-odin/ruby/projects/mastermind/readme.md

-- [ ] Think about how you would set this problem up!
+- [x] Think about how you would set this problem up!
-- [ ] Build the game assuming the computer randomly selects the secret colors and the human player must guess them.
+- [x] Build the game assuming the computer randomly selects the secret colors and the human player must guess them.
   Remember that you need to give the proper feedback on how good the guess was each turn!
-- [ ] Now refactor your code to allow the human player to choose whether they want to be the creator of the secret code or the guesser.
+- [o] Now refactor your code to allow the human player to choose whether they want to be the creator of the secret code or the guesser.
 - [ ] Build it out so that the computer will guess if you